bahamat/cf-primer/cf-primer.md

     commands:
       "echo Hello World";

 The first three promises are of type `files`.
 The first two will only execute on `solaris` while the third will only execute on `linux`.
-The last promise has a new type of `commands` and will always execute.
+The last promise has a new promise type, of `commands`, and will always execute.

 # A Note About Classes and Distributions Based on Other Distributions